 Keep Your Doctor Informed

-No matter which option you choose to treat your thyroid disease, it is imperative that you keep your doctor well informed of options that you are trying, including dosage, and make appointments to verify whether or not it is actually working for you through further testing.
+It is imperative that you keep your doctor well informed of options that you are trying, including dosage, no matter which option you choose to treat your thyroid disease, and make appointments to verify whether or not it is actually working for you through further testing.
 Not doing so can actually result in further trouble with not only your thyroid but other organs as well.